microsoft/PageTour-SDK/README.md

 1. Clone the repo

-2. got to PageTour-SDK/sample run `npm install` and then `npm run start`
+2. go to PageTour-SDK/apps/sample and run `npm install` and then `npm run start`

 3. Browse to http://localhost:4200